gruberb/bastiangruber.ca/src/about.md

           <li>A well oiled team is better than a few 10x engineers</li>
           <li>I spoke on MeetUps, Podcasts and got interviewed</li>
           <li>I am a team player at heart</li>
+          <li>In my freetime, I run ultra marathons (~100km races)</li>
+          <li>I like to build helpful tools.
+Be it 3D printed soundboxes for my Kids, or websites to help my community and friends</li>
         </ul>
       </div>
     </div>